DHCW-Digital-Health-and-Care-Wales/shared-medicines-guide/usecase/view-medicines-history/index.md

 ### User goals

-- see patient medicines history with context
+- see up to two years of patient medicines history
-- search patient medicines history
+- see when elements need attention
-- filter patient medicines history
+- search / filter to find specific things

 ### Interface goals